crate/tsperf/README.md

 here is just for demonstration purposes.
 In reality, you will want to run the database workload against a database instance running on a decently powered machine.

+- For increasing concurrency, try `--concurrency=8`.
+- For enabling Prometheus metrics export, try `--prometheus-enable=true` and maybe `--prometheus-listen=0.0.0.0:8000`.
+- For increasing concurrency and number of iterations when querying, try `--concurrency=10 --iterations=2000`.

 ### CrateDB
 ```shell